cosmos/cosmos/WHITEPAPER.md

 post collateral, and token transfers out of the peg-contract should be delayed (and collateral unbonding period sufficiently long) to allow for any challenges to be made.
-We leave the design of the specification and implementation of this system open as a future Atom improvement proposal.
+We leave the design of the specification and implementation of this system open as a future Cosmos improvement proposal.

 While the socio-political atmosphere is not quite evolved enough yet, we can extend the mechanism to allow for zones which peg to the fiat currency of a